 Throwing it in a box unprotected is a big no-no, as it could be damaged in transit – and cost you quite a bit of the money you’re being given.

 There are a few guidelines you’ll need to follow when shipping a cell phone so it reaches its destination safely.
-Let’s go over the steps!

 How to Safely Package Your Cell Phone For Shipping

 First off, Choose a cardboard box that is rigid, strong, and fits the phone pretty well.
-A box that is too big will leave too much room for the phone to jolt around inside and cost more to ship.
+A box that is too big will leave too much room for the phone to rumble around inside and cost more to ship.

 A box that is 2″ x 4″ x 8″ is a good choice for mailing a cell phone, or, if you ship by mail, a small Priority Mail box could do the trick (provided you package your phone in protective wrap).

 Using other shipping methods, you can pick up a small box at most retail stores like Walmart, Target, Office Depot, and more.
 These generally only cost a dollar or two, but if you’re feeling thrifty, you can always reuse boxes from Amazon orders you’ve received.
 (Just make sure you remove your address label to avoid confusion during shipping – the cleaner the better.)
 If you don’t mind paying a little extra, try this one to provide your phone some extra security.

 The phone should be wrapped in two or three layers of bubble wrap as the first part of its protection.
 Make sure you wrap the charger or USB cable for the phone in bubble wrap as well, but separately (so they don’t damage each other during shipment).